Rylith/TouchpadTestV2/README.md

 - If your runtime environment is in 64 bits you can launch the computer application with the scripts in MouseMotionServer directory : "run_server_without_test_interface" or "run_server_with_test_interface"
 - Else edit the previous scripts and change x64 by x86

+### On Linux/OSX :

+- See the installation guide of libpointing [here](https://github.com/INRIA/libpointing/wiki/Installation)

 ## How to use?

 - Be sure that the ip address of computer is accessible